-Due to lack of regulations and official govern in the system itself, it became a vast platform for criminal activity such as money laundering, sensitive data-flow etc. therefore a great area for generating fake news surrounding this uncharted currency exchange system.
+Due to a lack of regulations and officials govern in the system itself, it became a vast platform for criminal activity such as money laundering, sensitive data-flow, etc. therefore a great area for generating fake news surrounding this uncharted currency exchange system.
 How bitcoin and fake news are related to each other and what impact they could possibly have on the economy?
 Questions that leave no fair answer but require a deep comprehension in the future.

 “The main feature of cryptocurrencies is their anonymity.
 I don’t think this is a good thing.
 The Governments [sic] ability to find money laundering and tax evasion and terrorist funding is a good thing.
 Right now cryptocurrencies are used for buying fentanyl and other drugs so it is a rare technology that has caused deaths in a fairly direct way.
 I think the speculative wave around ICOs and cryptocurrencies is super risky for those who go long.”

 Along with Bill Gates, many well-known economists, corporations have discouraged the use of cryptocurrency, among which is found Internet giant Google, who announced that it will restrict all the advertisements promoting virtual monetary exchange due to its highly risky financial instrument.
 Moreover, fake news websites along with malware contents attached to bitcoin ads have shown in the company’s annual report on ‘bad ads’.
 This was Google’s new approach towards eliminating misleading information by blocking thousands of suspicious websites from its search engine.
 Even Facebook seemed to follow the same path and start blocking ads concerning cryptocurrencies due to a similar cause.
 Rob Leathern, Facebook’s product management director explained: